Chen Jiulin: Career

 On June 7, 2005, five CAO executives, including Chen, were charged.
 A few days later, Chen was bailed out by raising 2 million Singapore Dollars (about 1.2 million U.S. Dollars).
 During the trial, Chen pleaded guilty to "insider trading, failure to disclose losses, making false financial statements and conspiring to deceive Deutsche Bank into handling the sale of a stake in the company in 2004".

 On March 21, 2006, the subordinate court of Singapore sentenced Chen to four years and three months imprisonment and fined him for 335,000 Singapore Dollars.

 Several Chinese and international business magazines and other media wrote that Chen was an "abandoned soldier", which is a terminology in the Chinese chess and has the meaning of scapegoat.
-Some people believe that there must be many unknown inside facts about the CAO incident.
+Some people believe that there must be unknown inside facts about the CAO incident.

 On June 22, 2010, insiders from China Gezhouba International Engineering Co., Ltd. (Gezhouba International) said that Chen will be assigned as the vice president of Gezhouba International.
 The Gezhouba International official website has added Chen into its management team introduction.
 However, the public query the qualification of Chen's serving as the vice president of a state-owned enterprise again, as the "State-owned Assets Law" claims that nationalized business' directors, supervisors and senior managements may not serve as directors, supervisors and senior management perpetually if he has caused major losses of state assets before.
-Obviously Chen's almost leading to the bankruptcy of CAO belong to "heavy losses".
+Obviously, Chen's almost leading to the bankruptcy of CAO belongs to "heavy losses".